jccazeaux/processor/README.md

 ![Travis CI](https://travis-ci.org/jccazeaux/processor.svg?branch=master)

 # Description
-Tiny library to execute code on multi threads with promises.
+Tiny library to execute code on multi threads.
+Result of each thread is resturned as a promise.
+Processor can use any promise library (see Promise chapter).

 # Installation